Lenzhzh/pyPet/README.md

     # add a run state
     RUN = 'run'
 ```
-Then, add a 'run.gif' to `./resource/img/`, and a new state will be created.
+Then, add a `run.gif` to `./resource/img/`, and a new state will be created.
 The new state will be loaded automatically; you don't need to do anything else for it to be recognized by the program.

 Of course, we can't use it directly yet.
 We need to add trigger logic for the state to take effect.